 - Pre-dissolve the product in a clean plastic container at a maximum rate of 10g of product per 0.2 gallons (1ltr) of clean warm water.
 Stir well to ensure product is fully dissolved.
 Carefully add the resulting solution to the spa whilst the pump(s) are turned “on”.
-If you are reducing Total Alkalinity, pour the solution in one area in the middle of the spa.

 - Please note: a number of treatments may be required.

 Q1 What is sanitising the water?